earthgecko/skyline/docs/overview.rst

 of any existing analysis.
 This allows for benchmarking the actual performance of algorithms on your own real data.

 And it is cluster ready for production.
+However be warned, it is a complex stack to set up and implement, once running it is fine, it bit like my Mercedes MB120 van which has 662000 km on the clock.
+However, like my van, it runs perfectly fine but when it comes to upgrading all the components and the app itself is a fairly large slice of orchestrated work, not for the faint hearted.

 **human-in-the-loop**